Open-Gea/Backend-Open-Gea/README.md

 Gea offers wheather info to their users by using the following the external service API Wheather

-Feel free to use another services or api's for these modules or contribute to the project by finding free services that allows the same values for gea project
+Feel free to use another services or api's for these modules or contribute to the project by finding free services that allows the same values for Open Gea

 Check the source code that use these keys:
 - [Api Wheater](./src/services/apiWeather/apiWeather.service.ts)